 Changing your routine, even in very small ways, can open up new possibilities and move your creative project forward.
 I firmly believe that academic writing IS creative writing, and all the strategies fiction writers, poets, and other artists use are fair game for researchers.

 Any fans of The Artist’s Way here?
-Anyone have an experience where the idea for the paper, book, or research design seemed to drop out of heavens?
+Anyone have an experience where the idea for the paper, book, or research design seemed to drop out of the heavens?